GoogilyBoogily/schema-validator/README.md

 Overview
 --------

-Simplifies the process of adding all schemas from a folder or a single file.
-This [tv4](https://www.npmjs.com/package/tv4) module as the underlying schema validator.
-Because of this, some of tv4's functions are exposed.
+Simplifies the process of adding all schemas from a folder or a single file by attaching the `loadSchemaFileAsync()` and `loadSchemaFolderAsync` functions to [tv4](https://www.npmjs.com/package/tv4).

 Installation